-For week 5 of the 2020 Declutter Challenge, we are tackling our Digital Clutter.
-This week’s Digital Decluttering Checklist has us focused on cleaning, decluttering and streamlining our computers, mobile phones, and tablets.
+For week five of the Declutter Challenge, we are tackling our Digital Clutter.
+This week’s Digital Decluttering Checklist has us focused on cleaning, decluttering, and streamlining our computers, mobile phones, and tablets.
 So print off your Digital Decluttering Checklist and let’s get busy!

 If you are new to this Declutter Challenge and you want to, as Maria (soon to be Von Trapp) suggests, start at the very beginning, pop over to week 1 where we dive into our bedrooms and bathrooms.